wsldankers/bijson/README.md

 So this 17 byte sequence: [1, 2, 3] would mean:
 100000000000000000020000000000000000003

-#### 0x80..0xFF: object
+#### 0x80..0xBF: object

 Corresponds to a Javascript object.

-Count size, key offset size, value offset size, seed presence.
+Count size, key offset size, value offset size.

-If bit 6 is 1, the first item is a 64-bit integer that is the XXH3 hash seed value.
-If it is 0, no seed value is present and the type byte is immediately followed by the length integer described below.

 The lower two bits (bits 0 and 1) denote the size of the following length-1 integer that describes the number of key/value pairs in the object.
 This